Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 *NetExec confirms the freshly set `backup_svc` credentials are working over SMB.*

-Back in BloodHound, right click the user and mark it as Owned now that the account belongs to you, which keeps the map honest as your path grows.
+Back in BloodHound, right click the user and mark it as Owned now that the account belongs to you, which keeps the map organized as your path grows.

 ![Marking backup_svc as Owned in BloodHound](/assets/images/bloodhound/27.png)

 *Marking the account as Owned keeps the picture accurate as you move forward.*

-We are still short of any real admin rights, so the enumeration keeps going from this new account, and the first thing to read is its Outbound Object Control.
+We are still short of any real admin rights, so the enumeration keeps going from this new account, and the first thing to read is its Outbound Object Control (sensing a pattern here).

 ![The backup_svc account's Outbound Object Control over the domain controller](/assets/images/bloodhound/28.png)